dockstore/dockstore-documentation/docs/end-user-topics/dois.rst

    :alt: Manage DOIs

-Features of the different ways of issuing DOIs
+Overview of the different ways of issuing DOIs
 ----------------------------------------------

 With the different ways Dockstore supports DOIs, it may be confusing as to how to generate DOIs for your Dockstore entries.
-Here's a high level overview of some of the features of each.
+Following are some details on the differences.

 Creating Snapshots & Requesting DOIs